 Will Your Hair Dryer, Curling Iron, and Hair Straightener Work in Europe And Other Countries?

 The second factor that you should check is what type of outlets your destination country has.
-Sockets are different across the whole world and, even in Europe, there are at least three different socket types!
+Electricity sockets are different across the world – even in Europe, there are at least three different socket types.
 Make sure that you bring an appropriate adapter.
-New York Time’s Wirecutter took the time to rate several different adapters.
+New York Times Wirecutter took the time to rate several different adapters.
 They found that the EPICKA Universal Travel Adapter was the best choice.
 This adapter works everywhere in the world and is pretty cheap, so it’s a smart thing to invest in if you’re traveling internationally!

 To sum it up, you don’t have to worry about bringing regular hair dryers, curling irons, hair straighteners, and other tools that are powered by electricity as long as they have a cord.
 The problems start once you start using butane and gas-powered tools, which have quite a few limitations.
 You should also avoid bringing any rat-tail-style combs with sharp metal ends.